 I had to cut an access hole into the attic space because this particular house did not have any attic access via a door or a ceiling hatch.
 I made the access hole big enough for me to fit my angle drill up in the attic so that I could drill down into the wall.

-It is difficult to see, but I cut the hole with my saw at a 45 degree angle with the tip of the blade pointed inward towards the center.
+It is difficult to see, but I cut the hole in the ceiling drywall with my saw at a 45 degree angle with the tip of the blade pointed inward towards the center.
 This is a technique that I developed many years ago.
 It makes it easier to patch the hole using the same piece of drywall that was cut out.
 To patch the hole I butter the edges of the ceiling hole and the cut-out drywall piece with joint compound.
 Then I push the piece into place until it is even with the existing ceiling.
 Much joint compound will ooze out, but that is okay as it gets smoothed over with a wide putty knife.

 What makes this method so great is that no taping is needed over the joint.
 The joint compound fills in all of the gaps and the 45 degree angle prevents cracking from showing up.
 On most of my jobs I just do a rough finish and let the client handle the fine finish and painting as the joint compound needs 24 hours to dry.